smurfedGitHubIO/shopper/README.md

-# shopper
+# Shopper (Shopee Price Checker)
-A Shopee Price Checker app.
+A simple web-scraping app to check certain items online.
 Currently built for personal use.